apostrophecms/form/README.md

 2. Creating a new function that uses the original one, adds functionality, and returns an identically structured response.
 3. Assigning the new function to the original function property.

-An example for the text area field in project code might look like this:
+An example of the text area field in a project's code might look like this:

 ```javascript
 // modules/@apostrophecms/form-textarea-field-widget/ui/src/index.js